Chapter 2 DaSEH Infrastructure

 2.2 DaSEH Website

-We like to share recordings of our lectures (using Zoom) with the students right after we record to:
+We like to share recordings of our sessions (using Zoom) with registered learners immediately to:

-- allow learners to look back at the material in the future for a refresher
+- Give learners access to content in the future as a refresher

 The contact page on the website contains a contact email that may be used to send a message to DaSEH to ask a question or provide suggestions.